Wayne Henry Garrison: Criminal case

 Garrison insisted he was innocent.
 He was extradited back to Oklahoma to be formally charged with the first degree murder of Justin Wiles.
-His attorneys asked judge to again re-examine the body of Wiles for another teeth sample, but the request was denied.
+His attorneys asked the judge to again re-examine the body of Wiles for another teeth sample, but the request was denied.
 In August 2000, Garrison's lawyers cited an alternative suspect in Wiles' murder, that being George Kent Wallace, a suspected serial killer who was executed in Oklahoma for the murders of two teenage boys and who also confessed to murdering two others.
 However, Wallace was never suspected in the Wiles' case, and the case against Garrison moved on to a trial in 2001.

 In November 2001, a jury deliberated for six hours before finding Garrison guilty of murder.
-His scheduled sentencing was delayed after he was admitted to an in prison hospital.
+His scheduled sentencing was delayed after he was admitted to an in-prison hospital.
 According to the official Tulsa radio station, Garrison had tried to kill himself.
 In January 2002, he was sentenced to death.
-His death sentence was later overturned an appeal.
+His death sentence was later overturned on appeal.
 In 2007, Garrison accepted a deal in which he would have his death sentence thrown away if it meant he would waive his rights for a resentencing trial.
 Wiles' mother Dorothy Farrar said that Garrison being resentenced did not matter, as long as "he'll never hurt another child again".
 Garrison was resentenced to life imprisonment without a chance of parole.